Pierre-vh/Fox/doc/ASTRework.md

 * ## What's going to change?
   * First of all, the ASTContext is going to be the one to own the memory.
-    It will have several memory "pools" for Decls/Stmts/Exprs provided by a *Linear Allocator*, which is essentially a "Pointer Bump Allocator".
+    It will have several memory "pools" for Decls/Stmts/Exprs provided by a *Linear Allocator*, which is essentially a "Pointer Bump Allocator"
-    (It's a really fast type of allocator with dirt cheap allocations/deallocations.
+    (It's a really fast type of allocator with dirt cheap allocations/deallocations)
   * Every `std::unique_ptr` in nodes will become raw pointers.
 This will make it incredibly easier to replace nodes in the AST.

   * All three hierarchies will become separated.
 Expr will be it's own hierarchy, and not a derived of Stmt.